 - "Scholarship/Subsidized Fare Programs" has been renamed "Means-Based Fare Programs" to better align with Regional programs. - Additional performance measures relating to collection of demographic data have been added.
-This is a preliminary effort to

-- enable staff to perform more equity analyses, for potential development of future equity related programs. - Other minor text edits and clarifications have been made.
+This is a preliminary effort to enable staff to perform more equity analyses, for potential development of future equity related programs. - Other minor text edits and clarifications have been made.

-These revisions are also included in the redline document included as Attachment 5.2A.
-Staff requests that members review the proposed revisions and be prepared to discuss on October 26th.
+These revisions are also included in the redline document included as Attachment 5.1A.
+Staff requests that members review the proposed revisions and be prepared to discuss on February 22nd.

 Fiscal Impact: There is no fiscal impact.
-This is an information item only.